-Principal place of business: Orton, Moray, IV32 7QE.
+Principal place of business: Mains of Orton, Orton, Moray, IV32 7QE.

-Share capital: It has a share capital of £1,873,295 ordinary shares of £1 each issued and paid up.
+Share capital: It has a share capital of £3,398,295 ordinary shares of £1 each issued and paid up.

 Ultimate holding company: Valu-Trac Limited, a company incorporated in